SSWConsulting/SSW.Rules.Content/rules/ask-for-help/rule.md

 Your development team cares the most about your problem, and you want to bother those with the least valuable time first.
 So, follow the below process:

-1. Run your problem past someone at a similar level to you.
+1. Run your problem past someone at a similar level to you
-2. If they can't help you, move to the next level of seniority.
+2. If they can't help you, move to the next level of seniority
-3. Repeat step 2 until there is no one with higher seniority in the team.
+3. Repeat step 2 until there is no one with higher seniority in the team
-4. Call in outside help.
+4. Call in outside help

 Tip: If you have no idea who to contact, ask your Scrum Master!